eringrand/edavproj/2015-14-04-29-satblogpost.md

 1. What parts of the data were interesting?

-1. Demonstration of out code.
+1. Demonstration of our code.

 1. Discussion of our vizualitions and results.